Abidat/abidat_robot_control/README.md

 ## Parameters

-    servo_ids: <ID>
+    servo_id: <ID>
 IDs of the servomotor in use.

     servo_port: "<device>"
 Used file descriptor for usb servo control device.

     publisher_topic: "<topic>"
-Ros topic which the node should publish the servos status.
+Ros topic from which the node should publish the servos status.

     subscriber_topic: "<topic>"
-Ros topic which the node should receive the new angles.
+Ros topic from which the node should receive the new angles.

-    min_angle: <degree>
+    minimum_angle: <degree>
-Defines the lowest legal and usable angle for the servomotor
+Defines the lowest legal and usable angle for the servomotor.
+The angle must be between 0 and 240.

-    max_angle: <degree>
+    maximum_angle: <degree>
-Defines the highest legal and usable angle for the servomotor
+Defines the highest legal and usable angle for the servomotor.
+The angle must be between 0 and 240.

 ## start servo control node